EME Stage 1 Guidance Notes

 For studies of diagnostic or prognostic tests, please modify these headings as appropriate.

-d.
-Describe the evidence that provides proof of concept in man for your research.
+- Describe the evidence that provides proof of concept in man for your research.
 Please ensure you include references on proof of concept in your bibliography.
-If you need more information about what proof of concept is required, please see EME remit.
+More information about what proof of concept is required can be found in the EME remit.

-e.
-Explain how your research fits into the EME remit and the call to which you are applying.
-If you need more information, please see EME remit.
+- Explain how your research fits into the EME remit and the call to which you are applying.

 Please summarise the research question / key aims and objectives.

-d. a numbered list of the mechanistic objectives where appropriate.
+- A numbered list of the mechanistic objectives where appropriate.
 Mechanistic components to studies are strongly encouraged.
 These must test a clear hypothesis and contain an indication of how the tests/measurements will confirm or refute this hypothesis.
-For examples of EME funded studies with mechanistic components, please see EME remit.
+Examples of EME-funded studies with mechanistic components can also be found in the EME remit.

 Provide an scientific summary of the project plan of investigation plus any additional points required to support statements made in the previous sections, and include any key references required to justify the points made (e.g. in the use of particular outcome measures or methods of analysis).